-DVD Styler is easy to install and we liked the fact that, even if it's a free app, it doesn't try to make you install various third-party software or “special offers” that you don't want.
+DVD Styler is easy to install and we liked the fact that, even though it's a free app, it doesn't try to make you install various third-party software or “special offers” that you don't want.
 We found its user interface easy to use and intuitive.
 We never felt the need to search through its documentation in order to learn how to perform a specific task.
-If you want a nice, simple and straightforward DVD authoring tool, DVD Styler is more than capable of offering everything you need to create your own DVDs.
+If you want a nice, simple and straightforward DVD authoring tool, DVD Styler is more than capable of offering everything you need to create video DVDs.

-Download link: DVD Styler.
+Download: DVD Styler.

-2. DVD Flick
+4. DVD Flick

 DVD Flick is another free DVD authoring tool.
 This app's approach is to be as simple as it can be while, at the same time, offering all the basics the user needs.
 DVD Flick supports a wide range of video and audio codecs, so you'll be able to design DVDs starting from almost any kind of video file.
 Another good feature is the fact that DVD Flick also lets you embed subtitles on your DVD videos.
 However, while testing and using it, we've also noticed a few shortcomings.
-The most important is the lack of support for image files - you can't create picture slideshows, as DVD Flick can only work with video and audio files.
+The most important is the lack of support for image files: you can't create picture slideshows, as DVD Flick can only work with video and audio files.
 The second major shortcoming is the small number of DVD menu templates, and the lack of an option to design and create your own DVD menu.
 You're stuck with one of the six default DVD menu templates, all of them being simple and, honestly, not very attractive.

 On the good side though, DVD Flick is easy to install, it doesn't try to make you install additional unwanted software, and its user interface is so simple that you could call it spartan.
-If you're searching for a DVD authoring tool that does its job right and you don't need to use image slideshows or create fancy stuff like designing your own interactive DVD menus, then DVD Flick is a good option.
+If you're searching for a DVD authoring tool that does its job and you don't need to use image slideshows or create fancy stuff like designing your own interactive DVD menus, then DVD Flick is a good option.

-Download link: DVD Flick.
+Download: DVD Flick.

-3. Freemake Video Converter
+5. Freemake Video Converter

 Freemake Video Converter might not sound like an app that you can use to author DVDs, but it's quite capable of doing that.
-While this app is mostly aimed at offering video converting features, it also allows you to create your own DVDs.
+While this app is mostly aimed at offering video converting features, it also allows you to create your own video DVDs.
 It supports a wide array of input video and audio formats, so adding all kinds of videos, audio tracks or images won't be a problem.
 Freemake Video Converter includes a few menu templates that can be customized with your own background image and it also supports subtitles embedding.

 We must admit we were very tempted to leave this software out of our free alternatives to Windows DVD Maker.
 But then again, if you can overcome all these unfortunate monetizing choices made by Freemake, their Video Converter does a pretty good job at helping you author your own DVDs.
 Just be extra careful when you install it on your computer.

-Download link: Freemake Video Converter.
+Download: Freemake Video Converter.